ans-group/docs.ukfast.co.uk/source/security/ddos/generalinformation.md

 ## Where does DDoSX<sup>®</sup> sit in my IT stack?

 DDoSX<sup>®</sup> is a network-based solution which sits in front of your UKFast-hosted environment.
-By repointing the DNS records of the domains you wish to protect to UKFast using [SafeDNS](/Domains/safedns/index.html), we can broadcast your IP address(es) across our global DDoSX<sup>®</sup> network.
+By re-pointing the DNS records of the domains you wish to protect to UKFast using [SafeDNS](/Domains/safedns/index.html), we can broadcast your IP address(es) across our global DDoSX<sup>®</sup> network.
 All traffic destined for your domains will then be routed via this network, enabling us to filter out malicious traffic as described above.